 Getting a mortgage with an active IVA

 - Find lenders who accept active IVAs.
-As they are few and far between, it is worth using a good independent mortgage broker, such as Habito*, which will be able to guide you through your options, as well as providing you with access to intermediary-only options.
+As they are few and far between, it is worth using a good independent mortgage broker, such as Habito*, which will be able to guide you through your options as well as provide you with access to intermediary-only options.

 - Ensure you have a good level of deposit available.
-To counterbalance the perceived extra risk of lending to someone with an IVA, lenders will typically expect a higher level of deposit, up to 25% of the property's value.
+To counterbalance the perceived extra risk of lending to someone with an IVA, lenders will typically expect a higher level of deposit, which could be up to 25% of the property's value.

 - Accept you will have to pay a significantly higher APR than for a standard mortgage.
-Indeed, if you have the option to wait, your mortgage will be considerably cheaper after three years of an active IVA or, better still, after the IVA has come to an end.
+Indeed, if you have the option to wait, your mortgage will be considerably cheaper after 3 years of an active IVA or, even better still, after the IVA has come to an end.

-Getting a mortgage when you've had an IVA in the past
+Getting a mortgage when you have had an IVA in the past

 How can I improve my chances of getting a mortgage after having an IVA?

-- Try to improve your credit score with the main credit reference agencies by, for example, minimising the number of credit cards and other credit products you apply for and making sure you keep on top of the repayments for any credit agreements you have taken out since satisfying your IVA.
+- Try to improve your credit score with the main credit reference agencies.
+For example, minimise the number of credit cards and other credit products you apply for and make sure you keep on top of the repayments for any credit agreements you have taken out since satisfying your IVA.
 You could also use a service such as LOQBOX* or Experian Boost, with the former designed specifically to improve your credit record.
 For more advice, read our article "How to improve your credit score quickly".

 - Wait for time to elapse for your credit score to naturally start improving.
-It can take up to 3 months from satisfying your IVA for it to be marked as discharged on your record simply because of the administrative process.
+It can take up to 3 months from satisfying your IVA for it to be marked as discharged on your record, simply due to the administrative process.

-- Try to maintain stability in your circumstances, where possible.
-Staying in the same job, for example, or living at the same address will have a positive impact on how your application is viewed.
+- Try to maintain stability in your circumstances where possible.
+Staying in the same job or living at the same address, for example, will have a positive impact on how your application is viewed.

 What is a "windfall clause" and will it affect my mortgage application?

-A so-called "windfall clause" is when it is written into your agreement for your IVA that if you come into money through, for example, a lottery win, inheritance or redundancy payout, that money will be used to pay off your creditors, either in part of in full.
+A so-called "windfall clause" is when it is written into your agreement for your IVA that if you come into money through, for example, a lottery win, inheritance, or redundancy payout, that money will be used to pay off your creditors - either in part or in full.

-The potential impact for a mortgage application is with the deposit that's required to secure the deal.
+The potential impact for a mortgage application is in relation to the deposit that's required to secure the deal.
 Your creditors and insolvency practitioner may question how you have accumulated the deposit and whether you received a windfall payment you didn't declare.
 If this is the case, there could be legal ramifications as you may have broken the law.

-Which are the best mortgage lenders if I've had an IVA?
+Which are the best mortgage lenders if I have had an IVA?